 If you get an error message, take a picture and send it to the Nima Sensor customer support email.
 They may issue you a credit or send you a new capsule.

-Be sure to store your capsules in a cool, dry place to avoid error messages due to improper capsule storage.
+Store your capsules in a cool, dry place to avoid error messages due to improper capsule storage.

 Want Me to Address Another Pro, Con, or Limitation?